block-core/blockcore/Documentation/contributing.md

 Source License
 --------------

-The Stratis licenses can be found under the [HERE](https://github.com/stratisproject/StratisBitcoinFullNode/blob/master/LICENSE) project.
+The Blockcore licenses can be found under the [HERE](https://github.com/block-core/Blockcore/blob/master/LICENSE) project.

 Copying Files from Other Projects
 ---------------------------------